Joyakis/Airtable_automation_Project/README.md

 # Airtable Contractor Applications Pipeline

-This repo provides a starter pipeline to integrate Airtable contractor application data, compress multi-table records into a single JSON blob, shortlist candidates by rules, and enrich/evaluate using an LLM (OpenAI).
-It includes Docker and Makefile for easy setup.
+This repo provides a detailed guide for setting up and using the Airtable Contractor Application pipeline, which integrates Airtable data with Python scripts for automation, compresses multi-table records into a JSON blob, shortlists candidates based on rules, and enriches/evaluates data using an LLM (Gemini).
+The pipeline is containerized with Docker and includes a Makefile for easy setup.

+## Prerequisites
+Python 3.11 or higher (for local runs)

+Docker (for containerized runs)

+Airtable account with an API key

+Gemini API key for LLM integration

+Basic familiarity with command-line tools and YAML configuration

 ## Quickstart

 1. Copy `.env.example` to `.env` and fill in your keys.
-2. (Optional) Create your Airtable base and tables matching config.yaml.
+2. Create your Airtable base and tables matching config.yaml.
 3. Build and run with Docker:
    ```bash
    make build